salesforcecli/plugin-env/messages/create.sandbox.md

 The name must be a unique alphanumeric string (10 or fewer characters) to identify the sandbox.
 You can’t reuse a name while a sandbox is in the process of being deleted.

+# flags.clone.summary

+Name of the sandbox org to clone.

+# flags.clone.description

+The value of clone must be an existing sandbox in the same target-org.

 # flags.licenseType.summary

 Type of sandbox license.